Somerset and Dorset Joint Railway: Locomotives and rolling stock

 In the early 1960s (1960 to 1963, to be exact) a small fleet of Standard Class 9F 2-10-0 locomotives were transferred to the line for the duration of the summer timetable period (roughly June to September) to work on the heaviest passenger trains.
 They included (in 1962) No. 92220 "Evening Star", the last steam engine to be built by British Railways.
 These locomotives proved ideal for the S&D, delivering considerable power, good steaming, and high adhesion.

 These heavy freight locomotives had relatively small wheels, and were not designed to run with passenger trains, but with the Pines Express they were easily able to reach, and perhaps exceed, the 70 mph line speed limit on the better, downhill parts of the route.
 After a review of the velocities of the reciprocating masses and coupling rods, a 60 mph maximum speed was urgently imposed.

+The 9Fs eliminated large portions of the double heading that was a distinctive part of operations on the S&D in summer, albeit one that also incurred considerable expense and operational difficulties.
+As freight locomotives, they were not fitted with carriage steam heating equipment.
+This precluded their use on passenger trains outside the summer months, and despite their exceptional performance the type was only ever a seasonal visitor to the S&D. The 9Fs were also too long for the turntables at Evercreech Junction and Templecombe, and so were restricted to working through between Bath and Bournemouth.
+Although this was not an issue when they ran summer passenger trains, it meant they could not be employed on heavy freight services (most of which ran between Bath and either Templecombe or Evercreech) in the rest of the year.
+These factors meant it was not deemed feasible to extend or expand the use of the 9Fs.

 Diesel multiple units were trialled on the route about 1959 when dieselisation of branch lines was in full swing elsewhere, but their relatively low power made them impractical for the steeply graded route.